-Non-ferrous metals or alloys are materials that are not iron based like their ferrous counterparts.
-One of the more common groups of non-ferrous materials are copper-based alloys such as bronze and brass.
+Non-ferrous metals or alloys are materials that are not iron-based like their ferrous counterparts.
+Ferrous metals contain iron making most of their metals a magnetic property.
+Non-ferrous metals are found in the Earth as chemical compounds.
+The most important non-ferrous metals happen to be oxides or sulfides.
+One of the more common groups of non-ferrous materials is copper-based alloys such as bronze and brass.
 While it is common to use brass and bronze interchangeably, there is a difference.

-Brasses are copper-based alloys which have zinc as the principle alloying element.
+Brasses are copper-based alloys that have zinc as the principal alloying element.
 In some cases, small amounts of nickel, aluminum, iron, or silicon may be also present.
 A good example is C85500 (also known as “60-40 yellow brass”).
 This alloy contains up to 63% copper, 0.8% aluminum, and around 40% zinc.
 Since the zinc content is high, the material is classified as brass.

-Copper-based alloys are specified for their ability to satisfy needs like corrosion resistance, good mechanical strength, frictional and wear properties, bio-fouling resistance, and high electrical and thermal conductivity.
+Copper-based alloys are specified for their ability to satisfy needs like resistance to rust, resistance to corrosion, good mechanical strength, frictional and wear properties, bio-fouling resistance, and high electrical and thermal conductivity.

 We have come a long way in the 5,000 years since the beginning of the bronze age, but a unique combination of properties and values make copper-based alloys an important family of materials to this day.